 1. Consult your wardrobe

-The first thing to do is to turn your wardrobe inside out to check that there’s absolutely nothing you can wear.
+The first thing to do before you consider purchasing something new is to consult your existing wardrobe.
 A 2018 study found that the average Australian woman wears only 33% of their wardrobe, so the odds are that there’s something in there you haven’t touched in a while.
 If not, consider accessorising to add an exciting edge to an existing outfit.
 Using fun scarves, hats and funky earrings helps to give life to outfits in different ways.

 2. Rent or borrow an outfit